 In November 2012, we entered into a new lease agreement for office and laboratory space to be constructed in New Haven, Connecticut.
 The term of the new lease commenced in 2015 and will expire in 2030, with a renewal option of 10 years.
 Although we will not legally own the premises, we are deemed to be the owner of the building during the construction period based on applicable accounting guidance for build-to-suit leases because of the substantial amount of tenant improvements we directly funded during the construction period.
-Due to the substantial tenant improvements directly funded during the construction is complete.
+Due to the substantial tenant improvements directly funded during construction, we will continue to be deemed the owner of the building once construction is complete.
 Accordingly, the landlord's costs of constructing the facility during construction are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our consolidated balance sheet.